arpi5191/clinical-data-analysis-dashboard/README.md

   - `test_cell_population_summary.py` — tests per-sample cell population frequencies.
   - `test_cell_response_analysis.py` — tests PBMC sample analysis for melanoma patients treated with mircalib.
   - `test_cell_subset_analysis.py` — tests subset statistics.

+### Code Overview

+To keep the project well-organized and the root directory uncluttered, I created separate folders for input, output, .streamlit, code, and testing.
+The input folder contains the original cell_counts.csv file provided for the analysis, while the output folder stores all results generated from the analyses, making it easy to reference them for visualizations.
+The optional .streamlit folder includes configuration files for the dashboard, such as layout and design settings.

+In the code folder, scripts are organized by task to simplify execution and debugging.
+This includes separate files for creating database tables, loading data, performing each analysis (Parts II–IV), and generating visualizations, which also allows Streamlit to point directly to the visualization script.
+The testing folder contains scripts that verify the correctness of each analysis by comparing outputs against the original results, helping identify errors and track whether changes break any functionality.

+At the root level, I included automated scripts—run_all.sh to execute all analyses and run_test.sh to run all tests—so workflows can be run efficiently without manually typing commands.
+The root folder also contains the README.md, requirements.txt, and LICENSE files, ensuring the project is modular, organized, and easy to navigate.

 ## Key Tasks